NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 - a `neutrino` object is instantiated.
 This serves as a common object, later included in all others as argument in their initialisation methods, for the exchange of common properties they need (e.g. common libraries, common macro definitions, common variables, etc...).
-- a `window` object is instantiated.
+- an `opengl` object is instantiated.
 It's initialisation sets up the OpenGL framework.
 This opens the window where all graphics can be displayed.
 In case no graphics is needed, or the available client does not support the OpenCL/GL interoperability modality, this step can be entirely avoided; of course no graphics plot would be possible in this case, but